AnyLogic

 [main] ERROR org.springframework.boot.SpringApplication - Application startup failed

-The most possible reason for this issue is a critical malfunction of some kind (for example, a power outage) that occurred during the execution of the update script.
+The most likely cause of this problem is some kind of critical failure (such as a power outage) that occurred during the execution of the update script.

-To clean up affected files and solve the issue, do the following:
+To clean up the affected files and resolve the issue, do the following:

-1. In the container running postgres, clear databasechangeloglock:
+1. In the container running postgres, remove databasechangeloglock:

 docker exec -ti -u postgres postgres psql anylogic_cloud -c 'truncate databasechangeloglock;'